You are here

 Only use quotations when it is important to preserve an author’s original wording.

-[Darwin in his famous book On the Origin of Species (1859) wrote “I am convinced that Natural Selection has been the main but not exclusive means of modification” (page 6).]
+[In his famous book On the Origin of Species (1859), Charles Darwin wrote, “I am convinced that Natural Selection has been the main but not exclusive means of modification” (page 6).]

 In scientific writing, quotations are uncommon and usually limited to definitions and discussion of qualitative research.